User Happiness

 -

-OR the user abandoned the page before it finished loading
+The user abandoned the page before it finished loading

 Okay Page Views